googleforgames/quilkin/docs/src/services/proxy/configuration.md

-# Configuration
+# Configuration File

+While much of Quilkin's proxy configuration can be configured via its [command line interface](../proxy.md), if you have a larger or more complex configuration it might be useful to use a configuration file instead.

-The following is the schema and reference for a Quilkin configuration file.
+The following is the schema and reference for Quilkin's proxy configuration file.
 See the [examples] folder for example configuration files.

-By default Quilkin will look for a configuration file named `quilkin.yaml` in its current running directory first, then if not present, in `/etc/quilkin/quilkin.yaml` on UNIX systems.
+By default, Quilkin will look for a configuration file named `quilkin.yaml` in its current running directory first, then if not present, in `/etc/quilkin/quilkin.yaml` on UNIX systems.
 This can be overridden with the `-c/--config` command-line argument, or the `QUILKIN_FILENAME`